aws/amazon-chime-sdk-android/README.md

 ### Voice Focus

 Voice focus reduces the background noise in the meeting for better meeting experience.
-For more details, see [using-amazon-voice-focus-optional](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/api_overview.md#11-using-amazon-voice-focus-optional).
+For more details, see [Amazon Voice Focus](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/api_overview.md#11-using-amazon-voice-focus-optional).

 #### Use case 24.
 Enable/Disable voice focus.